Nageshwar17/Portfolio/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License** – you’re free to use and modify with proper credit.
+This project is open-source and available under the MIT License.